 27. Libraries are wonderful spots for families to enjoy good reads and free programming for all ages.
 The Upper West Side is home to the St. Agnes, Bloomingdale, and Riverside branches.

 28. Goddard Riverside's massive annual book fair that takes place in November is not to be missed.
 All proceeds go to the community center’s many offerings, including a senior center, after-school programs and camps.
 New books are 50 percent off, but wait until the fair is winding down on Sunday afternoon and you'll find even better bargains.
 An entire room is devoted to children's titles.

 Central Park's Imagine memorial in honor of John Lennon.
 Photo by John Wisniewski via Flickr.

 29. Public art is always popping up all over the city, and the UWS is no exception.
 The Broadway Mall Association features an ever-changing display of art.
 Of course, Riverside Park and Central Park are also home to many permanent statues, monuments and memorials, like the Soldiers' and Sailors' Monument and Strawberry Fields.

-30. If you're looking for an indoor romping spot, the Upper West Side is home to many members-only place places including NY Kids Club, apple seeds and Super Soccer Stars.
+30. If you're looking for an indoor romping spot, the Upper West Side is home to many members-only place places including NY Kids Club, apple seeds, Super Soccer Stars, and Kidville.